SteveJustin1963/tec-SCOPE/README.md

 This MINT program reads from two input ports connected to a differential encoder and calculates the telescope's altitude between 0 and 90 degrees.
 It demonstrates quadrature decoding, pulse counting, and conversion of pulses to degrees, minutes, and seconds within the constraints of the MINT language and an 8-bit microprocessor environment.

-Feel free to adjust the pulses per degree, port numbers, and any other parameters to match your specific hardware setup.
-If you have any questions or need further assistance, please let me know!